Tiziano Fratus: Work

 He wrote the poetic and dramatic cycle The Molossus (2000–2005) comprising the monologue in verse autumn for eleni, the collection of poems lumina, the long dramatic poem the inquisition, the prison poem the cry, the collection shipwreck at times of colonies.
 Autumn for eleni (2002) was staged in Turin Velan Center and Arezzo Wave.
 The Molossus is published in 2007 as a long modern poem divided into 52 bocche or mouthes.
 Fratus directed the videopoems into the man (2004) presented in Genoa International Poetry Festival, in Rome Contemporary Art Museum (Macro), catalogued in the Scottish Poetry Library in Edinburgh and in Poets House in New York, and the slogger (2005) presented in Parco Poesia in Riccione and Ars Poetica in Bratislava.

-He won the XII Poetry Biennal in Alessandria.
-He worked with the theatre company OzooNo for the show V, part of the 2005/2006 season at Turin’s Teatro Stabile.
-A inquisiçao was translated into Portuguese and presented at Casa Fernando Pessoa, Lisbon; in French and presented in Paris.
-His poetry was translated, published and/or performed in English, French, Portuguese, Slovak, Polish, German, Spanish and Japanese.
-He edited essays on contemporary Italian theatre and drama, conversations.
-He freelanced for Outis – National Centre for Contemporary Drama in Milan and made lecture tours throughout Europe.
-He lived in different cities as Turin, Venice and Milan directing the observatory ManifatturAE; he directs the contemporary season Dissection in Teatro Fondamenta Nuove (Venice) and the Festival Torino Poesia (Turin).
+He won the XII Poetry Biennial in Alessandria.
+He collaborated with the theatre company OzooNo on the production V, which was part of the 2005–2006 season at Turin’s Teatro Stabile.
+His work A Inquisição was translated into Portuguese and presented at Casa Fernando Pessoa in Lisbon, and also translated into French and performed in Paris.
+His poetry has been translated, published, and/or performed in English, French, Portuguese, Slovak, Polish, German, Spanish, and Japanese.

+He has edited essays on contemporary Italian theatre and drama, as well as collections of conversations with artists and writers.
+He has worked as a freelancer for Outis – National Centre for Contemporary Drama in Milan, and has given lecture tours throughout Europe.

+He has lived in several cities, including Turin, Venice, and Milan, where he directed the cultural observatory ManifatturAE.
+He currently directs the contemporary theatre season Dissection at Teatro Fondamenta Nuove in Venice and the Torino Poesia Festival in Turin.